s106030605/NERDSS_on_DNA_colloid/README.md

 # DNA_coated_colloid
-Use NERDSS to model DNA colloid
+Use NERDSS to model DNA colloid aggregation